mutiny/website/source/articles/code_coverage_versus_mutation_testing.html.md

 Improving a test suite via mutation testing involves adding new test cases to detect mutants that have not been detected by the existing test suite.
 Let's apply mutation testing to the *isPalindrome* method.

-Applying PIT[^2], a mutation testing tool for Java, to the single test case that achieves 100% code coverage results in a mutation score of 56%: 9 mutants were created, and 4 were not detected by our single test case.
+Applying the PIT mutation testing tool[^2] to the single test case that achieves 100% code coverage results in a mutation score of 56%: 9 mutants were created, and 4 were not detected by our single test case.
 One of the undetected mutants is shown below:

 ~~~ java
 @Test